-Explore Croatia one sip at a time in 2022.
+Explore Croatia one sip at a time in 2023.
 Croatia is filled with enchanting wineries from the highlands to the sea, offering an impressive variety of red, white, and sparkling wine.
-Croatia’s vast terrain provides for unique growing conditions for each varietal of grape.
-Whether they be rich reds happiest along the Dalmatian coast, or fresh whites preferring a cooler climate in the northwest.
-Whichever you prefer, wine of Croatia is not to be overlooked, so why not make this year the year of the Croatian winery tour.
+Croatia’s vast terrain provides for unique growing conditions for each varietal of grape, whether they be rich reds happiest along the Dalmatian coast, or fresh whites preferring a cooler climate in the northwest.
+Whichever you prefer, Croatian wines are not to be overlooked, so why not make this year the year of the Croatian winery tour?

 In this guide, we will examine the 4 regions of wineries in Croatia, consisting of: The Highlands (which encompasses the areas of Međimurje, Zagorje, Prigorje, Plešivica and Moslavina), Dalmatia (beginning just north of Zadar and stretching down to Dubrovnik), Istria & Kvarner Bay (situated in northwest Croatia), and Slavonija (eastern Croatia).